 Labrador ancestors originally worked alongside fishermen in Newfoundland, Canada.
 Black Labs are the most common color.
 In fact, until the 1990s, other shades of Labrador were not desirable at all.

-Pitbull breeds have a sad history being used in blood sports like bull baiting, ratting, and dog fighting originally.
+Pitbull breeds have a sad history being used in blood sports like bull baiting, ratting, and dog fighting.
+Luckily, these sports were banned in the past.
+Pitbull breeds have been lovable, affectionate companions to people and families for many generations now.

 Is the Black Coat Color Guaranteed?